philippe44/AirConnect/README.md

 	* [rtp] 	: ms of buffering of RTP (AirPlay) audio.
 Below 500ms is not recommended.
 0 = use value from AirPlay
 	* [http]	: ms of buffering silence for HTTP audio (not needed normaly, except for Sonos)
 - `enabled <0|1>`	: in common section, enables new discovered players by default.
 In a dedicated section, enables the player
 - `name` 		: The name that will appear for the device in AirPlay.
 You can change the default name.
-[1]
 - `log_limit <-1 | n>` 	: (default -1) when using log file, limits its size (-1 = no limit)
 - `codec <mp3[:<bitrate>] | flc[:0..9] | wav | pcm>`	: format used to send HTTP audio.
 FLAC is recommended but uses more CPU (pcm only available for UPnP)
 - `metadata <0|1>`	: send metadata to player (only for mp3 codec and if player supports ICY protocol)
 - `media_volume	<0..1>` : (default 0.5) Applies a scaling factor to device's hardware volume (chromecast only)
 - `artwork`		: an URL to an artwork to be displayed on player

-[1] Hint: To identify your Sonos players, pick an identified IP address, and visit the Sonos status page in your browser, like `http://192.168.1.126:1400/status/topology`.
-Click `Zone Players` and you will see the identifiers for your players in the `UUID` column.

 ## Start automatically in Linux